Carrowkeel Megalithic Cemetery

 Carrowkeel is a cluster of passage tombs in south County Sligo, Ireland.
 They were built in the 4th millennium BC, during the Neolithic era.
 The monuments are on the Bricklieve Hills (An Bricshliabh, 'the speckled hills'), overlooking Lough Arrow, and are sometimes called the Bricklieve tombs.
 They are named after the townland of Carrowkeel in which most of them are located.
 Nearby are the Caves of Kesh and Heapstown Cairn.
 The Carrowkeel tombs are protected National Monuments and are considered one of the "big four" passage tomb cemeteries in Ireland, along with Carrowmore, Brú na Bóinne and Loughcrew.

 History and research

 The monuments at Carrowkeel were originally excavated in 1911 by a team led by R.A.S.
 Macalister, accompanied by Robert Lloyd Praeger and Edmund Clarence Richard Armstrong.
 These excavations led to an array of findings including animal bones, cremated human remains, human bones, and tools and pottery from the Neolithic Age.
 The particular type of crude pottery found in the Irish passage tombs is called Carrowkeel Ware, having first been recorded in the Carrowkeel Monuments.
 Some pottery has also been identified from the Bronze Age.
 Some of the artefacts recovered are stored in the National Museum of Ireland, but most of the bone assemblage was transported to Cambridge University, where Macalister's father, Alexander, was a Professor.

-Praeger recorded an eerie account of the first entry into one of the Carrowkeel monuments.
+Praeger recorded an eerie account of the first entry into one of the Carrowkeel monuments in his 1937 memoir The Way That I Went: